brooklynrail/brooklynrail-platform/content/events/2020/07/the-history-of-the-rail.md

 title: The History of the Rail
 summary: "The conversation with Joan Jonas and Rail guest critic, Daisy Desrosiers has been postponed.
-Please join us for a conversation presented by publisher, Phong Bui to discuss the history and curatorial projects of the Brooklyn Rail as we approach out 20th year anniversary.
+Please join us for a conversation presented by publisher, Phong Bui with curatorial assistant, Nick Bennett to discuss the history and curatorial projects of the Brooklyn Rail as we approach out 20th year anniversary.
 We'll conclude with a poetry reading from Stacy Szymaszek. "
 people:
   - person: phong-h-bui
     event_bio: Phong H. Bui is the Publisher and Artistic Director of the Brooklyn Rail.
+  - person: nick-bennett
+    event_bio: Nick Bennett is the Curatorial Assistant and Publisher’s Assistant at the Brooklyn Rail.
 poets:
   - person: stacy-szymaszek
     event_bio: Stacy Szymaszek is the author of 6 books, including Famous Hermits,